thejtf/box/src/site/notes/Wiki Park.md

 [[Wiki Park\|Wiki Park]] is a digital park based on the Zettelkästen method.
 In this knowledge repo, I record everything I know, including reading notes, knowledge summaries, note-taking ect.

 ## 🌳 Why such a named for it?
-This idea from “Apple Park” , So I named this `Wiki`.
+This idea is from “Apple Park” , So I created this `Wikipedia`.
 As we know, Each of my ideas is a seed.
-Here is the forest composed of my ideas.
+Here is the park composed of my ideas.
 So I named it `Jopus Wiki Park`.

 ## 💡 Why build a personal knowledge base?